Management Information Systems (MISC)

 Pre-requisites: MISC 373 or permission of the instructor.

-This course is a continuation of business applications of databases.
-The course stresses application development through fourth generation programming techniques.
-The course is designed to take advantage of advanced capabilities in current database management systems.
+A continuation of business applications of databases.
+Stresses application development through fourth generation programming techniques.
+Designed to take advantage of advanced capabilities in current database management systems.
 Emphasis is on the design and implementation of business database applications.
-Topics include data modeling, database design, database implementation, report design, form design, application design, security, backup and recovery and multi-user databases
+Topics include data modeling, database design, database implementation, report design, form design, application design, security, and backup.

 MISC 487.
 DIGITAL ENTREPRENEURSHIP.
 4 Credits.